RowanMAVRC/AutoLabelEngine/README.md

 # 3. (Optional) start the login portal for multiple users
 bash run_login_app.sh                  # launches a login page via ngrok
+#     each user is redirected to their own ngrok URL after login

 # 4. (Optional) CLI login with CPU pinning (no password)
 python get_login.py                    # directly launches a personal GUI